Dinesh Debbarma

 Dinesh Debbarma (1918, Salema – 28 November 2007, Agartala) was a communist politician from the Indian state of Tripura.
 Debbarma first represented the party while standing in the 1977 Tripura Legislative Assembly elections.
-He won election three consecutive times from 1977 to 1993.
-He was minister for two terms in 1978 and 1983.
+He was elected as an MLA three consecutive times from 1977 to 1993.
+He served as Minister for Panchayat and Rural Development for two terms in 1978 and 1983.

 Career

-Debbarma was born in a most backward tribal village at Maharani of Kamalpur sub-division.
-He was plunged into Janasiksha Movement initiated by Dasarath Deb during king's rule.
-In 1950 he became a member of Communist Party of India, he was the state council member of the party since its formation in the state.
-He was one of the founder members of Tripura Rajya Upajati Ganamukti Parishad in 1948.
-In the 1964 split in the party, he sided with the Communist Party of India (Marxist).
-He was the state committee member of the CPI(M) till his death.
-He was minister for Panchayat and Rural Development during the first Left Front government in Tripura, during his period first-ever Panchayat elections in the secret ballot was held in the state.
-He spent underground for more than six years.
+Debbarma was born in a backward tribal village at Maharani in the Kamalpur sub-division.
+He was a part of the Janasiksha Movement. initiated by Dasarath Deb during royal rule in Tripura.
+In 1950 he became a member of the Communist Party of India, serving as state council member of the party since its formation in the state.
+He was one of the founding members of Tripura Rajya Upajati Ganamukti Parishad in 1948.
+During the 1964 split in the party, he sided with the Communist Party of India (Marxist).
+He was the state committee member of the CPI (M) until his death.
+He was minister for Panchayat and Rural Development during the first Left Front government in Tripura, during which the first-ever Panchayat elections under a secret ballot were held in the state.
+He lived underground for more than six years.